Simple Tips + Must-Have Organizers for a Clutter-Free Closet

 Assess what you have and eliminate what you don't need to get your closet ready for a transformation.

+First, start by clearing out.
 No matter what kind of closet you're planning, take the time to think ahead and really consider what you need to store and where you want to store it.
 Taking a hard look at what you have will help you understand the kind of storage you need.

 Designate a staging area and empty your closet out.
 You can use your bed or a cleared-out corner of the room.
 This important first step requires you to remove everything: clothes, hangers, boxes, folded blankets or piles of old magazines.

 Use a collapsible clothing rack to hang clothes so you can clearly see and sort exactly what you have.
-The rack is a nice addition for your laundry room once the closet project is over.
+The rack is a nice addition to your laundry room once the closet project is over.
 Take your time with this process.
 Play some of your favorite music and ask a friend or family member to help if heavy items need to be moved.

 Organize items into specific categories and take inventory.
 You can place like items in cardboard boxes, plastic containers or in piles, and use labels to help keep track of each group of items.
 Some organizers suggest starting with "keep," "toss" and "donate" piles, while others prefer their clients to start with broad categories (clothes, shoes and linens) and then divide everything into smaller subcategories (sweaters, winter boots and sheets).